|

 years ago.
 Some catastrophic event, perhaps an underwater

-landslide, brought about their sudden burial and death.
+landslide or the deposition of silt from a nearby flooding river, brought about their sudden burial and death.
 They

 fossilized as the limey mud that encapsulated them hardened into

 stone.
-While the tectonic movement of the earth=s
+While the tectonic movement of the earth's

 plates makes the exact location of this ancient sea impossible to

 determine, some paleontologists believe it was close to the equator.
-Riding atop the earth=s
+Riding atop the earth's

 semi-liquid mantle, the chunk of continental crust carrying these